Show your beauty is more than skin deep

 Can you believe it’s been six years since the European Union banned the sale of cosmetics tested on animals?

 They said it could never happen.
 They said it was necessary to test cosmetic chemicals on animals.
 They said the international trade would collapse and the whole industry would be a shambles.

 We're happy to report that they were wrong!

 But best of all, the EU ban opened the door to change all over the world.

-36 countries around the world have since implemented animal testing bans
+At least 36 countries around the world have since implemented animal testing bans

 But we wouldn’t be here campaigning if our job was over.
 While terrific moves are being made to save animals from the beauty industry, hundreds of thousands are suffering to sell cleaning products around the world – including right here in the UK.
 When it comes to ending animal testing for household products, we’ve barely started the clean-up.